|

 Technical principles

-focal length related?
+length related?

-Light intake, depth of field and focal length – a close
+intake, depth of field and focal length – a close

 relationship.

-- The lens: Optical performance; light intensity and
+- Lens: Optical performance; light intensity and

 maximum aperture; focal length: fix or zoom?